 The Fletcher Creek Ecological Preserve is a unique natural area.
 An abandoned quarry at the site was rehabilitated, resulting in the creation of a rare type of wetland.
 Environmental improvements to the area resulting from the restoration are significant and include the expansion of a fen plant community — the rarest form of wetland in Ontario — creation of additional habitat for rare plants and animals already in the area, a new breeding area for leopard frogs, snakes, and a variety of small mammals, such as groundhogs, foxes and bats.
 A mix of coniferous and deciduous trees will create a canopy that, over time, will provide valuable shelter for wintering birds and mammals.
 The area contains a trail system and interpretive panels.

-- Ancaster Well access and construction work
+- Ancaster Well access changes beginning January 1, 2018

 - There is no trail access between Tew Falls and Webster Falls